mar10/yabs/docs/sphinx/ug_tutorial.md

   to the winget-pkgs repository.

-  See https:/... for details on creating initial winget packages and publish a Windows pm package after a release was created and bumoed.
+  See https:/... for details on creating initial winget packages and publish a Windows pm package after a release was created and bumped.

   1. Run on Windows